Before attending classes and/or sessions at the Pennsylvania Hospital Diabetes Education Center, patients must have the following:

 Medical Nutrition Therapy (MNT)

-Following completion of the DSMES program, clients are encouraged to schedule ongoing medical nutrition therapy individual sessions with our team of Registered Dietitians.
+Following completion of the DSMES program, patients are encouraged to schedule ongoing medical nutrition therapy individual sessions with our team of Registered Dietitians.
 The number of MNT sessions scheduled is determined by an individual’s insurance plan.

 Through nutrition counseling, patients work with a registered dietitian to create an individualized, sustainable nutrition plan.
 Topics include reading nutrition labels and learning to build balanced meals and snacks.